insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 Savant Adapter Protocol
 -----------------------

-Savant uses a protocol based on `ZeroMQ <https://zeromq.org/>`__ and Apache `Avro <https://avro.apache.org/>`__ for communication between adapters and modules.
+Savant uses a protocol based on `ZeroMQ <https://zeromq.org/>`__ and `Savant-RS <https://insight-platform.github.io/savant-rs/>`__ for communication between adapters and modules.
 It can be used to connect an adapter with other adapter, an adapter with a module, a module with a module, etc. The protocol is universal for source- and sink adapters.

 With the protocol, one may build oriented graphs representing data sources, sinks, and modules, arranging them within a single host or in a distributed environment like ``K8s``.